The answer to the often-asked question “Can a house be sold while it is in probate in Eastern NC?” is “Yes.”

 If the decedent’s will designated a specific person as the executor and that person is willing to act in that capacity, then he or she is officially appointed as the executor.
 If on the other hand, no one has been designated as executor in the will, then the court and/or other relatives will appoint a near relative to act as administrator.

 The next step is to have the property appraised.
 But you must make sure the appraiser you choose is a licensed, reputable appraiser.
 The property must sell at a price that is at least 90% of the appraised value, so you need an appraiser who can get it right.

-This is the step where the answer to “Can a house be sold while it is in probate in Wilmington NC?” begins to become a reality.
+This is the step where the answer to “Can a house be sold while it is in probate in Eastern NC?” begins to become a reality.
 And you’ll start by having your agent list the house on a multiple listing service so that buyers will know it’s a probate sale.